 On December 2, 2018, the Government of Alberta announced that, commencing January 1, 2019, it would mandate a short-term reduction in provincial crude oil and crude bitumen production.
+As contemplated in the Curtailment Rules, as amended effective October 1 2019, the Government of Alberta, on a monthly basis, subjects crude oil producers producing more than 20,000 Bbls/d to curtailment orders that limit their production according to a pre-determined formula that allocates production limits proportionately amongst all operators subject to curtailment orders.

+Where an operator to whom a curtailment order applies is a joint venture or partnership, the partners or joint venturers may enter into an agreement respecting the allocation of the combined production among themselves to comply with the curtailment order.

-As contemplated in the Curtailment Rules (Alberta), the Government of Alberta will, on a monthly basis, direct crude oil producers producing more than 10,000 Bbls/d to curtail their production according to a pre-determined formula that apportions production limits proportionately amongst those operators subject to a curtailment order.
-The first curtailment order took effect on January 1, 2019, limiting province-wide production of crude oil and crude bitumen to 3.56 million Bbls/d-a reduction of approximately 8.7% of total daily average crude oil production in Alberta during December 2018.
-The Government of Alberta indicated that it expected the curtailment rate to gradually drop over the course of 2019.
-As a result of decreasing price differentials and volumes of crude oil and crude bitumen in storage, the Government of Alberta announced on January 30, 2019, that it would ease the mandatory production curtailment beginning February 1, 2019, increasing the allowable production cap by 75,000 Bbls/d to a maximum output of approximately 3.63 million Bbls/d.
+Curtailment first took effect on January 1, 2019, limiting province-wide production of crude oil and crude bitumen to 3.56 million Bbls/d.
+The curtailment rate dropped gradually over the course of 2019 as a result of decreasing price differentials and volumes of crude oil and crude bitumen in storage.
+Allowable production for December 2019, January 2020 and February 2020 is set at 3.81 million Bbls/d.

+The Government of Alberta introduced certain policy changes to the curtailment program in late 2019, including giving the Minister of Energy the power to set revised production limits for a producer following a merger or acquisition, and creating an exemption for newly drilled conventional oil wells.
+Furthermore, the Government of Alberta created a special production allowance, effective October 28, 2019, that allows crude oil production in excess of a curtailment order, provided that the extra production is shipped out of Alberta by rail.

+Curtailment volumes affect sixteen of over 300 producers in Alberta.
+The Curtailment rules are set to be repealed by December 31, 2020.

 We are not subject to a curtailment order since the majority of our liquids production is condensate which is exempt from curtailment.